-There are currently two Masters degrees offered within our program; Master of Science in Games and Playable Media and a Master of Science in Serious Games.
-Both programs are five quarter (15 months) degrees focused on combining technical and design innovation–to create novel possibilities for the games of today, to enable new types of games, and to explore a wide variety of next-generation playable experiences.
+There are two master degrees offered within our program: Masters of Science in Games and Playable Media and Masters of Science in Serious Games.
+Both programs are 5 quarter (15 months) degrees focused on combining technical and design innovation–to create novel possibilities for the games of today, to enable new types of games, and to explore a wide variety of next-generation playable experiences.

-- Silicon Valley Campus location.
 Deep interaction—including project collaboration and critique—with the wealth of game and technology talent located in the Silicon Valley / San Francisco Bay Area in particular and the West Coast generally.